dwyl/learn-devops/nodejs-digital-ocean-centos-dokku.md

 ### 4. Configure Custom Domain Name (Optional/Recommend)

-Get domain and point DNS record at the droplet.
+In this section we'll walk through:
++ Finding and registering a domain name
++ Point the domain's DNS record to DigitalOcean so the "droplet" is configured to receive all traffic for all subdomains.

+> _**Note**: If you **already have** a domain name you can use for this, then skip the registration step. <br />
+You will still need to "point" the domain's
+DNS to DigitalOcean for the rest to work_.

 #### 4.1 Register the Domain

-We registered a custom domain name as we intend to use this server to host multiple "demo" apps,
+We registered a custom domain name as we intend to use this server to host multiple "demo" apps, <br />
 `ademo.app` seemed like a _logical_ name for the domain.

 We use https://domainr.com to _lookup_ if the domain is available: